Tennessee Nursing License Requirements

-Nurse practitioners are only eligible for licensure in Tennessee if they have completed a post-basic education in professional nursing at the master’s degree level or higher.6 The qualifying master’s degree should be in a nursing specialty appropriate to nurse practitioners and issued by an accredited school of nursing.6
+Prospective nurse practitioners are only eligible for licensure in Tennessee if they have completed a formal education program in professional nursing at the master’s degree level or higher.6 The qualifying master’s degree should be in a nursing specialty appropriate to nurse practitioners and awarded by an accredited school of nursing.6

 3. Earn National Certification As a Nurse Practitioner.

-The rules of the Tennessee Board of Nursing require nurse practitioners to hold and maintain current national specialty certification.6 The national specialty certification should be issued by a recognized organization and must be maintained to demonstrate continuing competency and qualify for continued nurse practitioner certification.7 National certifying bodies recognized by the Tennessee Board of Nursing include the American Nurses Credentialing Center and the American Association of Nurse Practitioners.8
+The rules of the Tennessee Board of Nursing require nurse practitioners to hold and maintain certification in one or more specialties from a recognized national organization.6,7 National certifying bodies recognized by the Tennessee Board of Nursing include the American Nurses Credentialing Center and the American Association of Nurse Practitioners.8

 4. Complete the Advanced Practice Nurse Application.

 The advanced practice nurse licensure application should be initiated through the online Tennessee Department of Health Licensure and Regulatory System.
-All sections of the application are mandatory, including the Practitioner Profile Questionnaire.8 A professionally taken passport type photograph measuring 2.5 inches by 2.5 inches signed across the front, but not in the area of the face, should be included with the application.8 Also note that the Affidavit portion of the application must be notarized, as must the Declaration of Citizenship.8
+All sections of the application are mandatory, including the Practitioner Profile Questionnaire.8 A professionally taken passport-type photograph measuring 2.5 inches by 2.5 inches signed across the front, but not in the area of the face, should be included with the application.8 Also note that the Affidavit portion of the application must be notarized, as must the Declaration of Citizenship.8